schwunder/svelte-shadcn-vitest-convex-starter/README.md

 Following these steps ensures that your 🏗️ project is properly versioned from the outset and safely stored in a remote 🌐 repository, making collaboration and future modifications much more manageable.

 Run `bun update` and update `.gitignore` to exclude the history after `npx sv create` to install the dependencies.
+Next we will setup Convex.
+Do not forget to create `convex.json` and configure the `functions` path.
+Do not forget to add the the generated `src/convex/_generated` folder to `.gitignore`.